barabasizsolt/AndroidAutomotive/README.md

   If the vehicle is charging the Odometer sensor is being replaced with the EV instantaneous charge rate sensor

 * **Vehicle info component**:
-It shows every information about the vehicle such (ex: *build id*, *model*, *built year*) and also list every in-vehicle car sensor (ex: *Goldfish 3-axis Gyroscope*)
+It shows every build information about the vehicle (ex: *build id*, *model*, *built year*) and also list every in-vehicle car sensor (ex: *Goldfish 3-axis Gyroscope*)

 * **Benchmark component**:
 This component basically is a mini CPU Benchmark application.
-It was developed to test the CPU performance in different situations (ex: during low battery usage, after software update)
+It was developed to test the CPU performance in different scenarios (ex: during low battery usage, after software update) \
+The benchmark has four main part:
+    * Primality test on the first 20 million number
+    * Calculate factorial of the first 20.000 number
+    * Sorting a list with 400.000 element
+    * Multiplying two 800x800 matrices

 ## Used libraries and technologies